 Once they're running, the scans can be very thorough.
 Scan an executable from Explorer, for instance, and Antivirus Sphere doesn't check that file alone.
 It also examines memory and running processes, helping the program spot companion threats or anything else that might be shielding the target.

-There's a similar dusty and dated feel to other parts of the program.
+Seeing some files with a copyright date of 2008 was beginning to make more sense, and there's a similar dusty and dated feel to other parts of the program.
 Clicking Help doesn't display a local help file, it just opens a web page to download a PDF manual.
 This wastes time talking about "what is a computer virus and what is not", and comes packed with very old security references.

 TrustPort Antivirus Sphere breezed through our limited malware detection tests, but to get the full picture we also like to check reports from the main independent testing labs.

 Unfortunately, TrustPort isn't assessed in most of the usual places.
 AV-Test doesn't cover the company at all, AV-Comparatives hasn't benchmarked it since 2011, and SE Labs has never looked at any of company's products, as far as we can see.